robotmoose/robotmoose/README.md

 * Check the "Sensors" tab to see the data sent back by your robot.
 The "heartbeat" is a number that counts up from 0 to 255 again and again, so you can see the Arduino is connected.
 The "location" is a guess of the position of the robot, and is updated as the robot moves.

 There are many options for robot driving hardware (tabula_rasa/arduino/motor_controller.cpp) supported by this system.
 Once you configure any of these robot motors, the "Drive" tab will gain a set of arrows allowing you to drive the robot!
 * "create2" is a serial connection to an iRobot Create 2 or 500/600 series Roomba.
-When you press "Configure", you may need to press the Roomba's power button to wake up the Roomba, or the Arduino will sit waiting for the Roomba to connect.
+Arduino Pin 2 should be wired into the serial port wakeup line (otherwise when you press "Configure", you may need to press the Roomba's power button to wake up the Roomba, or the Arduino will sit waiting for the Roomba to connect).
 * "bts" represents two BTS 7960B motor controllers, used to drive the left and right wheels of your robot.
 There are four pins listed, two PWM pins for each motor.
 (Tie the BTS's VCC and EN lines to Arduino 5V, and the GND line to Arduino ground.
 You can leave the IS pins unconnected.)
 * "sabertooth2" is a Dimension Engineering SaberTooth dual motor controller, version 2.
 You set the serial port that sends serial commands to this device.
 (Set address 128, packetized serial format, 9600 baud)
 * "sabertooth1" is a Dimension Engineering SaberTooth, version 1.
 (Set simple serial format, 9600 baud)